dmavani25/DivineManuscriptsDB/docs/phase3.md

 - Provide training or a walkthrough to ADC or any other relevant stakeholders.

 ## Open Questions:
-- How to integrate frontend and backend well while binding it with Linux server?
-- How to deploy it to a website so that it is stable for use?
+- How to initiate single sign on with Duo/SSO Amherst College so that we can assign roles of admin, faculty, and student?

 ## Next Steps:
 1. Finish Remaining Integration and parts of frontend and backend